mohammadbashiri/MPI-python-workshop-march2019/README.md

 - Loops
 - Functions
 - Logical operations, and flow control (conditional statements)
-- Intro to Numpy (data inspection, transformation, and manipulation)
+- Intro to Numpy
-- Intro to Matplotlib (visualization)
+- Intro to Matplotlib
-- Intro to Pandas (data analysis)
+- Intro to Pandas
-- Intro to Seaborn (statistical visualization
+- Intro to Seaborn
 - Debugging
 - Git and GitHub